smburdick/graem/about/index.md

 ---
 layout: default
-title: About Me
+title: About This Wiki
 ---

 # About Me

-Write about yourself in markdown
+This is a wiki for fantasy tabletop role playing games.